docbronovan/portfolio/_portfolio/blocipedia.md

 ## Conclusion
-This was the first project I integrated stripe in.
-So if you are looking for a Wiki-like tool hit me up!
+This was the first project I integrated stripe in so if you are looking for a Wiki-like tool hit me up!

 Also, this was the first app I took some liberties with the layout and design.